F.A.Q

 I’m writing this at a kind of interim part of my career where I’m both still kind of starting out myself, but I have a resume that makes people want to ask me for advice about starting out.
 This means I have a lot of advice, and I’m just going to kind of word-vomit it at you right now.
 Hopefully some of this sticks.

-• Shoot whatever you can.
+• Shoot whatever you can!
 Once you get past the initial bumps in the road, you’ll find yourself getting noticeably better with each show you shoot.
-Shoot as much as you can!
+Every shoot presents an opportunity to learn and try new things.
+You never know when a weird gig could hand you a portfolio-level shot or introduce you to the connection you needed.

 • Don’t be afraid of small venues.
 They’re much more difficult to pull good work out of, but once you can get something you’re reasonably happy with, going to a mid-sized venue will be a breeze and your work will stand out